2 May 2026

 For the week, the BSE Sensex declined by 0.47%, to close at 76,913, while the Nifty 50 fell 0.27%, to settle at 23,997.

-The Nifty Midcap 100 index recovered from the previous week’s losses, ending 0.7% higher, supported by gains in Oracle Financial Services Software, IndusInd Bank, Multi Commodity Exchange of India, Radico Khaitan, and Vodafone Idea.
+The Nifty Midcap 100 index moved higher from the previous week’s losses, ending 0.7% higher, with gains observed in Oracle Financial Services Software, IndusInd Bank, Multi Commodity Exchange of India, Radico Khaitan, and Vodafone Idea.
 However, stocks such as National Aluminium Company, Indian Bank, Swiggy, Waaree Energies, and Bank of India were among the laggards during the week.

 The total market capitalisation of BSE-listed companies rose marginally by ₹1.79 lakh crore during the week.
-Among the gainers, Reliance Industries led the increase in market capitalisation, followed by Sun Pharmaceutical Industries, Bharti Airtel, and Tata Consultancy Services.
+Among the gainers, Reliance Industries recorded an increase in market capitalisation, followed by Sun Pharmaceutical Industries, Bharti Airtel, and Tata Consultancy Services.
 In contrast, ICICI Bank, State Bank of India, and Axis Bank witnessed a decline in their market capitalisation during the same period.

 Foreign Institutional Investors (FIIs) remained net sellers throughout the week, offloading equities worth ₹13,771.50 crore.
 In contrast, Domestic Institutional Investors (DIIs) emerged as net buyers, purchasing equities worth ₹11,585.20 crore during the same period.